stack-community/documents/src/chapter_4.md

 Stack〔 3 〕
 ```

-Great! you can calcuate by Stack.
+Great!
+You can calculate by Stack.

+> `add` is the command of addition the number.

 2nd, more difficult formula.
 Stack REPL can input multi-lines program.